Home

 Although feeding practices vary worldwide, the international medical establishment is in general agreement.
 These recommendations are endorsed by the World Health Organization (WHO 1998), La Leche League, and the American Academy of Pediatrics (Work Group on Breastfeeding 1997):

-As noted above, newborns get more to eat and gain more weight when they are fed at least 8-12 times a day.
+As noted above, newborns flourish when they are fed approximately 8-12 times a day.

-Feed whenever your baby shows signs of hunger
+Feed when baby when he or she shows early signs of hunger

 • Rooting (searching for a breast)